ericconner5/beep/README.md

 ## Description

-_A simple webpage that displays a range of numbers starting with zero and ending with the number the user chooses.
+A simple webpage that displays a range of numbers starting with zero and ending with the number the user chooses.
 Numbers with a 0 character are changed to "Beep!".
 Numbers with a 1 character are changed to "Boop!".
 Numbers divisible by 3 are changed to a quote from a movie: "I'm sorry, Dave.
 I'm afraid I can't do that." -HAL, 2001: A Space Odyssey.

 ## Specifications

 *_Program only accepts numeric input._
-  -Example Input: 2am
+  ** Example Input: 2am
-  -Example Output: Beep, Boop, 2
+  ** Example Output: Beep, Boop, 2

 *_Program replaces 0 with "Beep!"_
-  -Example Input: 0
+  ** Example Input: 0
-  -Example Output: "Beep!"
+  ** Example Output: "Beep!"

-*_Program replaces numbers that contain a 1 with "Boop!"
+*_Program replaces numbers that contain a 1 with "Boop!"_
-  -Example Input: 1
+  ** Example Input: 1
-  -Example Output: "Boop!"
+  ** Example Output: "Boop!"

 *_Program replaces numbers that are divisable by 3 with "I'm sorry, Dave.
-I'm afraid I can't do that."
+I'm afraid I can't do that."_
-  -Example Input: 3
+  ** Example Input: 3
-  -Example Output: "Beep!
+  ** Example Output: "Beep!
 Boop!
 2 I'm sorry, Dave.
 I'm afraid I can't do that."

 ## Setup/Installation Requirements